Adding a healthy dose of salad greens to your diet is one of the easiest ways to boost your nutritional intake.

 If you plan only to harvest mature heads, make a small indent about ¼ inch deep every few inches.
 Drop a pinch of seeds in each hole and gently cover.
-As the sprouts develop, thin according to the package directions.
+As the seedlings develop, thin according to the package directions and weed as needed.

 Lettuce seeds and many greens seeds need light to germinate, so be careful not to sow them too deep.

 Once the sprouts are a couple of inches tall and the risk of hard frost or extreme heat has passed, you can move the pot outside.